 - 10. Compound growth growth on growth lets your money make money for you.
 Start using it early. - 11.
-If you start investing a little in your 20s, once compound growth kicks in your money will go to work for you. - 12.
+If you start investing a little in your 20s, once compound growth kicks in your money will go to work for you.
+Time is your best friend if you begin investing at 25 you can have 4-5x the amount saved for retirement compared to beginning investing at 35. - 12.
 It's fun.
 And getting personally engaged in investing whether that's in stocks or real estate ownership gives you a personal connection to building wealth.

-Taxes: 2 things to get better prepared for April 15, 2023
+Taxes: 2 things to get better prepared for Tax Day